aws-samples/sample-outposts-third-party-storage-integration/vmie/README.md

 - **Export Prefix**: The `--s3-export-prefix` option allows you to specify a custom S3 prefix for the exported image.
 If not specified, a default prefix with a timestamp will be used (e.g., `exports/vmie-export-20250718-220000/`).
 The prefix should end with a forward slash (`/`), but the tool will add one if it's missing.

+- **License Type and Usage Operation**: The `--license-type` and `--usage-operation` parameters are mutually exclusive.
+You can specify only one of these options per import operation, as documented in the [AWS VM Import/Export licensing documentation](https://docs.aws.amazon.com/vm-import/latest/userguide/licensing-specify-option.html).

 ### Command Line Interface

 The tool provides three main subcommands for different workflows: